collapsed-stacks/startups/questions/11398/how-unusual-is-it-to-not-be-told-how-many-shares-of-a-company-are-outstanding.md

 - tagged: `united-states`, `stock-options`, `stock`
 - score: 1

-<p>I work for a startup that for a few years was self-funded by a wealthy founder with a very good track record.
+I work for a startup that for a few years was self-funded by a wealthy founder with a very good track record.
 To my knowledge, no employee has ever been told how many shares are outstanding, despite asking multiple times.
 I have exercised stock options and as a shareholder, I receive notices about increases in the employee pool, but not the total pool.
 We are also never told a predicted valuation.
 Instead, we are always told our shares should be worth $XX-$YY each.
-Furthermore, recently we received external investment and were not told how much it was for (though this trickled out unofficially) nor what the investors received.</p>
+Furthermore, recently we received external investment and were not told how much it was for (though this trickled out unofficially) nor what the investors received.

-<p>How unusual is this situation?
-Do I have any recourse for getting the necessary information to make my own determination of what my shares might be worth?</p>
+How unusual is this situation?
+Do I have any recourse for getting the necessary information to make my own determination of what my shares might be worth?

 ## Answer 11399